 Idea generation and collaboration is encouraged through our global, team-based approach.
 This collaboration extends beyond the bounds of the credit team to include connection with our multi-asset and macro, equities and global responsible investment teams.
-Together, we are able integrate ESG considerations across our portfolios, as well as engage with companies.
+Together, we are able to integrate non-binding environmental, social and governance (ESG) considerations across our portfolios, as well as engage with companies.

 For further information on the risks and risk profiles of our funds, please refer to the relevant fund documents.

 AIA Investment Officer and Head of North American Investment Grade Credit

 Head of Liability Driven Credit

 Credit: The long and short of ESG investing